NetflixDev/bt-ER-300x250/src/README.md

 ![Index Targets](https://github.com/ff0000-ad-tech/readme-assets/blob/master/tmpl-standard-base/index-targets.png)

-To ES6 import from an index-specific scope in your build, use the Webpack alias: `@index`.
+By additionally creating a folder with the same name, you can import assets specific to that index.
+Then ES6 import the asset with the Webpack alias: `@index`.
 During compile, if no folder matching the current index-target is found, `@index` will default to the main index scope.

 ```javascript
 // for example in Ad.js